-Capital assets, which include property, buildings and equipment, are reported in the government-wide financial statements.
+Capital assets, which include property, buildings, and equipment, are reported in the government-wide financial statements.
 Assets having a useful life in excess of one year, and whose costs exceed \$20,000 for buildings and improvements and \$10,000 for all other capital asset categories, are capitalized.
 Capital assets are stated at historical cost, or estimated historical cost where actual cost information is not available.
 Donated capital assets are stated at their estimated acquisition value as of the donation date.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' useful lives are not capitalized.
 Major outlays for capital assets are capitalized as projects are constructed.
+Right to use assets of the District are amortized using the straight-line method over the shorter of the subscription period or the estimated useful life.
 Depreciation is provided for on the straight-line basis over the estimated useful lives of the assets as follows:

 Years

 Land improvements 20

 Transportation equipment 8

 Buildings and improvements 20 - 50

 Machinery, furniture and equipment 5 - 20

+Right to use - subscription based IT 2 - 6